 The remotely connected $\mu OTDR$ can be controlled via the screen displayed on the web browser.
+The Control screen is displayed after logging in.

-2. File Manager -
+2. File -

 The internal media of the remotely connected $\mu OTDR$ are displayed.
-The following functions are available on the File Manager screen.
+The following functions are available on the File screen.

-- File Upload (from PC to $\mu OTDR$) Waveform files can be sent from the PC to $\mu OTDR$. - File Download (from μOTDR to PC) Measurement data can be acquired from μOTDR.
+- File Upload (from PC to μOTDR) -Waveform files can be sent from the PC to μOTDR. - File Download (from μOTDR to PC) -Measurement data can be acquired from μOTDR.